 The 3 keys are:

 - start publishing content

 - start promoting your content

 Those are the key things to getting started.
-I left Monetization out on purpose because that’s not something you normally implement in the beginning.
+I left monetization out on purpose because that’s not something you normally implement in the beginning.

 I’ve also left out mindset stuff, because frankly, I could have come up with 21 keys to getting your blog started.
 But when you strip away all the noise, those 3 things are the nuts and bolts of it all.

-So let’s start looking at these 3 steps:
+So let’s start looking at each step:

-Step 1: Setting up Your Blog
+Step 1: setting up your blog

 You have 2 choices my friend, when it comes to setting up your new blog: